kzonemin/kzonemin/README.md

 ### **Vocal Pathology Detection Project**
 This dataset contains data from 500 individuals, divided into 250 males and females (125 healthy voices and 125 unhealthy voices).
 The individuals are in the age range of 20-50.
 The goal of the project is to explore feature extraction techniques and classification models to detect vocal pathologies based on the available data.

-To explore more projects and see my work in action, feel free to check out the [Projects](#) tab.

 ## Technologies & Tools
 I work with a variety of tools and technologies, including: